Strucker-Incorporated/loop-prelaunch-contracts/audit-data/Final_report.md

          revert SellTokenApprovalFailed();
      }
      ```
    - **Impact**:
-     - Ignoring return values might hide errors and lead to undetected failures in critical operations.
+     - **Unnoticed Failures**: If the `approve` function fails and its return value is ignored, the contract might continue to function under the assumption that the approval was successful, which could lead to failed token transfers or other operations.
+     - **Operational Risks**: Critical operations depending on the success of token approvals or other functions might fail silently, causing financial loss or unexpected states in the contract.
    - **Mitigation**:
-     - Ensure all function calls that return values are checked.
+     - Ensure that all function calls that return values are handled appropriately.
+Validate the success of each operation and include error handling where necessary.
-   - **PoC**: Demonstrate failure due to ignoring return values of critical operations.
+   - **PoC**: Show how ignoring return values can lead to silent failures in critical operations.
      ```javascript
      // Contract demonstrating failure due to unused return values contract TestUnusedReturn {